lasamson/German-English-MT/README.md

 ```

 ## Boosted GRU
 Lastly, we also experimented with **Boosting** (Zhang et. al) our dataset, by duplicating 10% of the hardest examples in the dataset for each epoch.
-THe intuition behind this idea is that for any problem, some data points are harder to learn than others.
+The intuition behind this idea is that for any problem, some data points are harder to learn than others.
 However, during training, models treat each data point equally.
-Thus, it makes sense to make the model spend more time on harder training examples instead, and this is achieved by duplicating hard examples.
+Thus,it makes sense to make the model spend more time on harder training examples instead, and this is achieved by duplicating hard examples.

 **Encoder**:
 2 layer bidirectional GRU with 512 hidden units.